rajasoun/study-notes/machine-learning.md

 > or

+“A computer program is said to learn
+   from experience E
-“A computer program is said to learn from experience E concerning some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” — Tom Michel.
+   with respect to some class of tasks T
+   and performance measure P,
+if its performance at tasks in T, as measured by P, improves with experience E.”
+ — Tom Michel.

 Example-1:
 Suppose your email program watches which emails you do or do not mark as spam, and based on that learns how to filter spam better.
 What is the task T in this setting?